TosbackCgusBridge-Bot/CGUs-versions/Nationalgeographic/Terms of Service.md

 Advertisements for third-party entities are not considered Content for the purposes of this Section.
 However, these advertisements are owned or licensed by their respective third-party entities and are subject to protections similar to those set forth in these Terms.

-Pursuant to the copyright and trademark laws of the United States, you agree:
+Pursuant to the copyright and trademark laws of the United States, _you agree_:

 1. That you may only download Content that National Geographic designates as offered for download to any single computer a single copy of any Content for personal and noncommercial use.
-2. To not reproduce, distribute, modify, re-post on another Service (regardless of the server on which the Content is stored), or sell any Content without specific written authorization from National Geographic, unless such use is pursuant to Educational Use of Content of this agreement.
+2. To not reproduce, distribute, modify, re-post on another Service (regardless of the server on which the Content is stored), or sell any Content without specific written authorization from National Geographic, unless such use is pursuant to **Educational Use of Content** of this agreement.
 3. To maintain any and all copyright or other proprietary notices embedded in or attached to any Content.
 4. To refrain from framing, inline linking, or mirroring any portion of the Service.
 5. You retain all of your ownership rights in material you upload, comments you post, or other content you provide to the Service (“Your Content”).